cds-astro/cds-votable-rust/README.md

 This library has been design to preserve the order of VOTable TAGs when converting back on forth in XML, JSON, ...
-But, so far:
-* XML comments are ignored and lost ;
+But, so far XML comments are ignored and lost.
-* *CDATA* block are ignored and lost.

 In JSON/TOML/YAML, for the VOTABLE and RESOURCE elements, we make a difference between INFO blocks located before and after the RESOURCE element(s).